 This map service provides forecasts for tropical storms from a variety of weather forecast models for all currently active tropical storms across the globe.

-The map service updates every 10 minutes; however, each model periodically updates on its schedule.
+The map service updates every 10 minutes; however, each model periodically updates on its own schedule.
 Data include the time of the model run and the location of the tropical storm at each forecast hour.
 All times are UTC.
 Please note that not all models are available for all storms.
-WDT will publish the forecast tracks for all models as they become available.
+WDT will publish the forecast tracks for all available forecast models when available.